marcelpatrick/3rdPersonV2/README.md

 ### 5.4.2: Hook up Death and Health function to our animation BP

 - In Unreal, ABP_ShooterCharacter, Event Graph, create a IsDead bool and hook it up to our animation graph
-- TryGetPawnOwner > CastToShooterCharacter (get pawn owner and cast it to a ShooterCharacter) > IsDead (call function from ShooterCharacter.cpp) > Set IsDead
+- TryGetPawnOwner / Sequence > CastToShooterCharacter (get pawn owner and cast it to a ShooterCharacter) > IsDead (call function from ShooterCharacter.cpp) > Set IsDead

 ![image](https://user-images.githubusercontent.com/12215115/170482459-d6fbb0c0-76bd-4524-b5af-62cf1afc59f6.png)